 - Browser Library (Live packs)– This the most powerful feature of Ableton Live.
 You get tons of loops, samples, plugin presets and instruments in the package which you can use through the browser library in Ableton Live.

 - Session and Arrangement View – You get two types of views which make it easy to interact with the interface of Ableton Live.

 - Warping– This feature allows you to automatically match the tempo of imported audio with the project tempo.

-- Easy to use beginner-friendly user interface.
+- Easy to use a beginner-friendly user interface.

 - Capture – recall the last MIDI phrase you played before you hit record

 - Push 2 integration – It can be integrated with the Ableton Push 2 gear for a better production environment.